LINC-BIT/MPOptimizer/README.md

 - Experimental settings

-**Models.** We use a image classification model based on CLIP from Hugging Face as an example to explain how to connect a Hugging Face FM to the MPO p ti mi ze r.
+**Models.** We use a image classification model based on CLIP from Hugging Face as an example to explain how to connect a Hugging Face FM to the MPOptimizer.

 **Datasets.** We use datasets [GTA5](https://link.springer.com/chapter/10.1007/978-3-319-46475-6_7) and [SuperviselyPerson](https://supervise.ly/) as the source domain, and datasets [Cityscapes](https://openaccess.thecvf.com/content_cvpr_2016/html/Cordts_The_Cityscapes_Dataset_CVPR_2016_paper.html) and [BaiduPerson](https://ieeexplore.ieee.org/abstract/document/6976983) as the target domain.
 We convert these semantic segmentation datasets into image classification datasets by cropping and saving the images in the segmentation bounding boxes.